parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 ### Create a Vivado Project

 Launch Vivado and create a project targeting the *Boolean* and using the Verilog HDL.
-Use the provided Verilog source files and *tutorial_boolean.xdc*  filefrom the {SOURCES} directory.
+Use the provided Verilog source files and *tutorial_boolean.xdc*  file from the {SOURCES} directory.

 1. Open Vivado by selecting **Start > Xilinx Design Tools > Vivado 2021.2**